SSTP (Secure Socket Tunnel Protocol) tunnels can be used to connect to the Keenetic router's local network remotely.

 To configure the SSTP connection, it is necessary to install the 'SSTP client' system component.
 You can do this on the 'General system settings' page in the 'Systems component options' section by clicking 'Component options'.

 After that, go to the 'Other connections' page and click 'Create connection' in the 'VPN connections' section.
-In the 'VPN connection settings' window, select 'SSTP' in the 'Type (protocol)' field.
+Select 'SSTP' in the 'Type (protocol)' field in the 'VPN connection settings' window.

-Then enter the name of the connection in the 'Connection name' field, and in the 'Server address' field enter the domain name or IP address of the server.
-In the 'Username' and 'Password' fields, specify the data of the account that is allowed to access the local network via SSTP.
+Then enter the name of the connection in the 'Connection name' field, and in the 'Server address' field, enter the server's domain name or IP address.
+In the 'Username' and 'Password' fields, specify the account allowed to access the local network via SSTP.

 TIP: Tip: To configure the IP settings, work schedule or the interface through which the connection should work, click 'Show advanced settings'.